Tigray Defense Forces: Overview

-The Tigray Defense Forces consist of former members of the gendarmerie Regional Special Forces in the Tigray Region, ENDF defectors, local militia, members of Tigrayan regional political parties including the TPLF, National Congress of Great Tigray, Salsay Weyane Tigray, Tigray Independence Party and others, as well as numerous youth who fled to the mountains.
+The Tigray Defense Forces consist of former members of the gendarmerie Regional Special Forces in the Tigray Region, Ethiopian Army defectors, local militia, members of Tigrayan regional political parties including the TPLF, National Congress of Great Tigray, Salsay Weyane Tigray, Tigray Independence Party and others, as well as numerous youth who fled to the mountains.

 The Tigrayan leadership, though driven from power in Mekelle, the region's capital, has rallied under the banner of the Tigray Defence Forces, an armed resistance group.
 It is led by the removed Tigrayan leaders and commanded by former high-ranking Ethiopian National Defence Force officers.